 2Department of Health Management and Policy, School of Public Health, University of Michigan, Ann Arbor, Michigan 48109; email: maurerka@umich.edu, amryan@umich.edu

-3Department of Health Management and Policy, University of Michigan School of Public Health, 1415 Washington Heights, Ann Arbor, Michigan 48109; email:

-Keywords pay for performance, value-based purchasing, quality, value, health care
+Keywords pay-for-performance, value-based purchasing, quality, value, health care

 ■ Abstract The use of financial incentives to improve quality in health care has become widespread.
 Yet evidence on the effectiveness of incentives suggests that they have generally had limited impact on the value of care and have not led to better patient outcomes.
-Lessons from social psychology and behavioral economics indicate that incentives programs in health care have not been effectively designed to achieve their intended impact.
-In the US, Medicare’s Hospital Readmission Reduction Program and Hospital Value-based Purchasing Program, created under the Affordable Care Act, provide evidence on how variations in the design of incentive programs correspond with differences in effect.
+Lessons from social psychology and behavioral economics indicate that incentive programs in health care have not been effectively designed to achieve their intended impact.
+In the United States, Medicare’s Hospital Readmission Reduction Program and Hospital Value-Based Purchasing Program, created under the Affordable Care Act (ACA), provide evidence on how variations in the design of incentive programs correspond with differences in effect.
 As financial incentives continue to be used as a tool to increase the value and quality of health care, improving the design of programs will be crucial to ensure their success.

 INTRODUCTION

-Although often characterized as a recent innovation, extrinsic incentives have always been used to influence physician behavior, including the quality and quantity of care they provide.
-Traditional forms of remuneration are loaded with embedded incentives; most obviously, fee-for-service payment encourages high intensity care while capitation payment discourages it.
-This has consequences for patients---which may be benign or harmful, depending on the appropriateness of the intervention---and for the value of health care spending.
+Although they are often characterized as a recent innovation, extrinsic incentives have always been used to influence physician behavior, including the quality and quantity of care provided.
+Traditional forms of remuneration are loaded with embedded incentives; most obviously, fee-for-service (FFS) payment encourages high-intensity care, whereas capitation payment discourages it.
+The effects of incentives on the provision of care have consequences for patients---which may be benign or harmful, depending on the appropriateness of the intervention---and for the value of health care spending.
 Crucially, the financial rewards received by physicians under these systems depend on how much care was offered or withheld, not on whether it was correct to do so.

 To address the lack of discrimination in traditional methods of remuneration, policy makers have spent the past two decades experimenting with a range of explicit incentives, both financial and reputational, in an attempt to link the rewards obtained by physicians to the quality of care provided.
 However, results from early schemes have been underwhelming, leading to recent attempts to reinvigorate the approach through more sophisticated incentive frameworks.
-Despite the lack of evidence for effectiveness, several reforms introduced under the Affordable Care Act in the US rely on the use of physician incentives.
+Despite the lack of evidence for effectiveness, several reforms introduced under the Patient Protection and Affordable Care Act (ACA) in the United States rely on the use of physician incentives.

-This review aims to explore the evidence related to the use of explicit financial incentives to improve quality in health care, and the implications for health care in the US under the Affordable Care Act.
-The review is in three parts: 1) an overview of the evidence on the effectiveness of incentives in health care; 2) a summary of the use of incentives in the US Affordable Care Act; and 3) a comparative analysis of the differential impacts of two major incentive programs.
+This review aims to explore the evidence related to the use of explicit financial incentives to improve quality in health care and the implications for health care in the United States under the ACA.
+The review is organized into three parts: first, an overview of the evidence on the effectiveness of incentives in health care; second, a summary of the use of incentives under the US ACA; and finally, a comparative analysis of the differential impacts of two major incentive programs.

 PART 1: THE EVIDENCE ON INCENTIVES FOR QUALITY IN HEALTH CARE

+Incentive programs are increasingly common internationally; however, for this overview we have focused on the United States, where pay-for-performance in health care was first introduced, and the United Kingdom, where the largest experiment in physician incentives to date---in terms of breadth of conditions covered and size of payments---was created.

-The use and Impact of Incentives in the US and UK
+The Use and Impact of Incentives in the United States and the United Kingdom